-When I saw the title of this book, I thought Never Out Of Season meant the main point of the book was our desire to eat food like strawberries and asparagus every day of the year isn't good for us or for the supply of food.
+When I saw the title of this book, I thought Never Out Of Season meant the main point of the book was that our desire to eat food like strawberries and asparagus every day of the year isn’t good for us or the supply of food.

 Instead, it’s an interesting book about an evolutionary arms race between our food crops verse their pests and diseases.